This post may contain affiliate links and/or it may have been a partnership. Please view our policy page for more details.

 Increase Your Income and Slash Any Unnecessary Expenses

 There are no two ways around it.
 If you want to shed your paycheck-to-paycheck existence, you’ll need to widen the gap between what you earn and what you spend.

 After all, it’s not uncommon for high income-earners to live beyond their means, eager for the next payday.
 It’s also no anomaly to live paycheck-to-paycheck because not enough money is being generated.
 For increasing your earnings, look into developing or improving an existing skillset that you can use to form a side income or leverage into a better full-time job.
 When looking at the budget sheet, use the KonMari method and highlight every non-essential purchase over the last month that didn’t spark joy for you.
 Then avoid repeating the same mistakes the next month.

 A less-talked-about but crucial area of building wealth and personal economic stability is to have various types (and adequate coverages) of insurance.
 From health coverage and auto insurance to homeowners or renter’s insurance, paying premiums ensures you never have to start from scratch.

 Health insurance can be expensive even for basic care, but you’ll still be protected from serious issues that would have left you buried in debt.
-Insuring your car, in addition to being required in most states, keeps you mobile to fulfill your daily obligations.
-Insuring your living space protects your valuables, like a computer that can up your skill set, or providing financial assistance if your residence were to become unlivable for a period of time.
+Ensuring your car, in addition to being required in most states, keeps your mobile to fulfill your daily obligations.
+Ensuring your living space protects your valuables, like a computer that can up your skillset, or providing financial assistance if your residence were to become unlivable for a period of time.
 These things aren’t common, but they do happen.

 It’s draining wondering where the money will come from each week.
 However, nothing will change with inaction.
 Gaining a financial foothold takes multiple steps, but you can get there when you tackle debt, build a buffer in your budget, widen your earning-to-spending ratio, and take out essential insurance coverages that protect your bottom line.